processone/docs.ejabberd.im/content/admin/configuration.md

     This is only useful in the vcard set and get commands.
     The default value is "mod_admin_extra".

-In this example configuration, the users vcards can only be modified by executing `mod_admin_extra` commands:
+In this example configuration, the users vCards can only be modified by executing `mod_admin_extra` commands: